Bfindlay/espresso-paste/README.md

 # Espresso-Paste

-A simple pastebin web application using nodejs and expressjs to generate and store paste with syntax hihglighting in a rethinkdb server
+A simple pastebin web application using node js and express js to generate and store paste with syntax hihglighting in a rethinkdb server

 ## Usage